FriendsOfCake/CakePdf/README.md

     'pdfConfig',
     [
         'download' => true, // This can be omitted if "filename" is specified.
-        'filename' => 'Invoice_' . $id // This can be omitted if you want file name based on URL.
+        'filename' => 'Invoice_' . $id, // This can be omitted if you want a file name based on URL.
     ]
 );
 ```